Is God real? Does God exist?

 5.2 As our relationship deepens

-Stronger evidence of the Lord’s existence will become obvious as you begin to shape-up an ongoing, reasonably faithful and trusting relationship with him.
-And as our trust in him grows, from my experience, so does his efforts on our behalf.
+Stronger evidence of the Lord’s existence will become obvious as you begin to shape-up an ongoing, reasonably ‘faithful‘ and trusting relationship with him.
+You see, as our trust in him grows, so can his efforts on our behalf.
 There are a few articles on that subject in the “God in life” section.
 The article, “Trusting God with your life” is the final one.

-That is, it all becomes quite obvious as your faith grows and your relationship with God deepens.
+That is, it all becomes ‘quite obvious’ as your faith grows and your relationship with God deepens.
 And then the evidence does pile up.
-(Again see Heading 7.)
-We end up just recognising his ‘grace’ as an expected and very important part of our lives.
+We literally end up just recognising his ‘grace’ as an expected and very important part of our lives.

-You know, it’s all just a matter of ‘more of the same’, ‘more of the same!’
-Yes, eventually it just seems … natural … to us.
+Yes, it all becomes a matter of ‘more of the same’, ‘more of the same!’
+Eventually it just seems … natural … to us.
 That is, the positive effect of his ‘grace’ in our lives.

 And as I found it necessary for myself, please remember that reading “Our amazing Bible” is also an important process in our faith journey.